daltonkdwyer/Planetary/ReadMe/Log.md

         Then, you can share that variable between the two other JS files.
 So for Plntry, you can make a variable like browserID and call it either CAR or Driver

+        -- June 21st: in Prod, you created a second js file 'car_controls.js' and successfully made sure it displayed a global variable that was set in the main HTML file.
+You're in a good spot, ready to get a full day in.